Excelsior-Technologies-Community/PHP_Laravel12_paypal_integration/README.md

 # PHP_Laravel12_paypal_integration

-A complete Laravel 12 application for PayPal payment processing with webhook integration.
+A complete **Laravel 12** application demonstrating **PayPal payment gateway integration** with **webhook support**, database persistence, and a secure end-to-end payment flow.

+This project is designed for **learning**, **real-world implementation**, and **interview demonstration** purposes.

 ---

+## Project Overview

+This application shows how to integrate PayPal Checkout in a Laravel 12 application using PayPal REST APIs.
+It covers:

+* Creating PayPal orders
+* Redirecting users to PayPal for approval
+* Capturing payments after approval
+* Storing payment details in the database
+* Handling PayPal webhooks for real-time updates
+* Secure configuration using environment variables

+---

 ## Features

-* PayPal payment processing with sandbox support
+* PayPal payment processing (Sandbox & Live)
-* Webhook integration for real-time payment updates
+* Webhook integration for real-time payment status updates
-* Database storage for payment records
+* Database storage for all payment records
-* RESTful API design
+* RESTful controller design
 * Error handling and logging
-* Responsive UI with Tailwind CSS
+* Responsive UI using Tailwind CSS
-* Secure payment flow
+* Secure and scalable payment flow

 ---